YazidEl7/Info_Project/README.md

 ![logs](/assets/images/LOGS.jpg)

 ### Users History:
-it keeps track of every computer a user has logged on to and when was that exactly.
+it keeps track of every computer a user has logged on to and when was that exactly.<br/>
 Notice : when you click on a row it shows you every computer that that user has logged on to before !

 ![Users-History](/assets/images/USERS_HISTORY.jpg)